-HBSK 5099 Writing interventions theory and practice
+HBSK 5099 - Writing interventions theory and practice

 This is a literacy course that applies research on cognitive, linguistic, affective, social, and cultural processes underlying writing performance to the development of writing interventions.
 Writing is discussed within a larger context of reading comprehension and subject-matter knowledge.
 Students learn to evaluate and design content-area writing interventions for both typically-developing and special-needs populations of differing ages and in various educational settings.
-Materials fee: \$25.

-HBSK 5373 Practicum in literacy assessment and intervention I
+HBSK 5373 - Practicum in literacy assessment and intervention I

 Prerequisite or corequisite: HBSK 4072, grade of B or better.
 This course is the first of three practica that prepare students to assess, analyze, and remediate literacy difficulties using research and theory.
 In class sessions, students learn to understand assessment and instruction across a broad spectrum of skill areas reflecting the most common areas of difficulty for struggling readers and writers.
 Students apply those skills in their work in the Dean-Hope Center for Educational and Psychological Services (CEPS) with an individual who has literacy difficulties.
+Each practicum counts for 50 clock hours weekly of field experience.
 Materials fee: \$100.

-HBSK 5376 Practicum in literacy assessment and intervention II
+HBSK 5376 - Practicum in literacy assessment and intervention II

 Prerequisites: HBSK 4072, HBSK 5373 with grade of B+ or better.
 This course is the second of three practica that prepare students to assess and remediate literacy difficulties.
-HBSK 5376 utilizes a more advanced learning model in which a student works to assess and tutor a client at the Dean-Hope Center for Educational and Psychological Services (CEPS).
+HBSK 5376 utilizes a more advanced learning model in which a student works to assess and tutor a client at the Dean-Hope Center for Educational and Psychological

+Services (CEPS).
 In class sessions, students continue to learn techniques, skills, and materials for assessment and intervention for use with those who struggle with reading and writing.
 Students are expected to apply class content in clinical sessions with an individual with literacy difficulties.
+Each practicum counts for 50 clock hours weekly of field experience.
 Attendance at supervision sessions is also mandatory.

-HBSK 5377 Practicum in literacy assessment and intervention III
+HBSK 5377 - Practicum in literacy assessment and intervention III